Wayne Newton Net Worth

 Financial Problems: Newton filed for Chapter 11 bankruptcy in 1992 to reorganize $20 million of debts, most of which he spent while suing NBC for libel.
 He claimed the network had reported that he partnered with the Mafia to buy the Aladdin Hotel.
 Included in the bankruptcy was a $341,000 IRS tax lien.
 He had recovered financially by 1999.
 However, in August 2005, the IRS filed a lawsuit against Newton claiming he and his wife owed more than $1.8 million in taxes and penalties.
 In late 2009, officials at the Oakland County Airport in Waterford, Michigan, claimed Newton owed the airport more than $60,000 for unpaid parking fees after he abandoned a $2 million dollar private plane there more than three years prior.
 The monthly parking fee for the plane was $5,000.
 He never paid the fines and the plane became filled with mold to the point where it was no longer viable as an aircraft.

 Casa de Shenandoah: From the 1960s until 2010, Wayne and his family lived at a 39-acre palatial estate in Paradise, Nevada known as "Casa de Shenandoah".
-Wayne acquired his first portion of the property in 1952.
-In the 1966s he bought five additional surrounding acres, ultimately expanding to just under 40 acres.
+At some point in the early 1960s, Wayne bought his first parcel of the property.
+In 1966 he bought five surrounding acres, ultimately expanding to just under 40 acres.
 In addition to the primary 11,000 square-foot mansion which was completed in 1978, the property has seven additional houses.
 He reportedly spent $4 million constructing the primary house.
 That's the same as around $15 million in today's dollars.
 Newton designed the house himself, modeling it after the Tara plantation from "Gone with the Wind".
 At his peak, Wayne lived on the property with his family (including parents) and 70 servants/aides.

 Wayne installed a zoo at the property which eventually became home to exotic Arabian horses, wallabies, flamingos, monkeys (that were known to bite guests, resulting in several lawsuits), penguins and a bird cage that houses 100 types of birds.
 Locals would routinely drop unwanted pets off at the property resulting in a large collection of free-roaming dogs, cats and bunnies.
 The property's equestrian facilities could comfortably house over 100 horses.
 It even had an excercise pool and a hospital for the horses.
 The home had a jumbo jet terminal and runaway.
 Wayne owned several planes, most notably a Learjet and a Fokker F-28 private jet.
 Other insane amenities include a heliport, car museum with room for dozens of vehicles, tennis courts, a gaming room and production facilities.